Mawé people: Initiation rites

 The Sateré-Mawé people intentionally use bullet ant stings as part of their initiation rites to become a warrior.
 The ants are gathered from their homes by the men of the community, while the women and children gather cashew leaves.
 The ants are first rendered unconscious by submerging them in a natural sedative and then hundreds of them are woven into a glove made out of the cashew leaves (which resembles a large oven mitt), stinger facing inward.
-When the ants regain consciousness, the boy slips the glove onto his hand.
+When the ants regain consciousness, a young male initiate slips the glove onto his hand.
 The goal of this initiation rite is to keep the glove on for a full ten minutes.
 When finished, the boy's hand and part of his arm are temporarily paralyzed due to the ant venom.
 In addition to suffering severely extreme and intense pain, he may hallucinate and shake uncontrollably for days.
 The only "protection" provided is a coating of charcoal on the hands, supposedly to confuse the ants and inhibit their stinging.
 To fully complete the initiation, however, the boys must go through the ordeal a total of 20 times over the course of several months or sometimes even years.